-The aggradation and preservation modes of Middle Pleistocene braided-river deposits were studied here based on in situ cosmogenic radionuclide concentrations.
-To account for potential discontinuous aggradation, a numerical model was developed to simulate the accumulation of cosmogenic radionuclides, 10Be and 26Al, in a sedimentary sequence and to account for deposition and erosion phases and postdepositional exposure.
+The aggradation and preservation mode of Middle Pleistocene braided river deposits was here studied based on in situ cosmogenic radionuclide concentrations.
+To account for potential discontinuous aggradation, a numerical model was developed to simulate the accumulation of cosmogenic radionuclides, 10Be and 26Al, in a sedimentary sequence; and account for deposition and erosion phases and post-depositional exposure.
 The method was applied to the Zutendaal gravels outcropping in NE Belgium, and 17 sediment samples were taken over a depth of 7 m and processed for determination of 10Be and 26Al concentrations.
-The model parameters were optimised using reduced χ^2 minimisation.
-The Zutendaal gravels were deposited during (at least) three superimposed aggradational phases that were interrupted by stability or erosion lasting ~ 40 kyr.
-This illustrates how long periods of non-deposition alternate with rapid and short depositional events.
-The key chronostratigraphical outcomes of this study, based on the optimal model outcomes, are as follows: (1) the fluvial deposits found at 7 m depth in As are dated at 654^{+218}{-62} ka, thereby corresponding to MIS 16; (2) the uppermost sequence of these deposits is dated at 562^{+211}{-45} ka, corresponding to MIS 14 and thereby possibly deposited by another stream apart from the Meuse River, which is assumed to have shifted its course east by that time; and (3) the total formation time of the upper 7 m of the Zutendaal gravels in As is about 90 kyr, so the deposition of the entire gravel sheet could correspond to more than one glacial period.
-The total formation time of the Zutendaal gravels constitutes nearly 20% of the deposition age and shows the importance of considering the aggradation mode of braided rivers when applying CRN techniques to > 3 m deep sedimentary sequences.
+The model parameters were optimized using reduced chi square minimization.
+The Zutendaal gravels were deposited during (at least) three superimposed aggradational phases that were interrupted by stability or erosion lasting ~40 kyr.
+This illustrates how long periods of nondeposition alternate with rapid and short depositional events.
+The key chronostratigraphical outcomes of this study based on the optimal model outcomes are: (1) the fluvial deposits found at 7 m depth in As are dated at 654{-62}^{+21} ka, thereby corresponding to MIS 16, (2) the uppermost sequence of these deposits is dated at 562^{+21}{-45} ka, corresponding to MIS 14, and thereby possibly deposited by another stream than the Meuse River that is assumed to have shifted its course east by that time, and (3) the total formation time of the upper 7 m of the Zutendaal gravels in As is about 90 kyr, so that the deposition of the entire gravel sheet could correspond to more than one glacial period.
+The total formation time of the Zutendaal gravels constitutes nearly 20 % of the deposition age, and shows the importance of considering the aggradation mode of braided rivers when applying CRN techniques to > 3 m deep sedimentary sequences.